prody/ProDy-website/tutorials/clustenmd_tutorial/clustenmd.rst

 the description of all parameters.

 As this method is iterative, the user needs to set the number of generations (default ``n_gens=5``).
-Depending on the system size, its flexibility, and the computational resources avaliable, the user can increase or decrease the number of generations.
+Depending on the system size, its flexibility, and the computational resources available, the user can increase or decrease the number of generations.
 In this tutorial, we are using its default value.

 The parameters regarding the main steps of the method can be grouped as follows: